deeprest/sagaGitlabMirror/Design.md

 # first anim sequence
 Fade in to a dark room with lab equipment in the center.
 There is a man leaning over a large capsule, and a device on a table nearby.
 The capsule is emitting light, but we cannot see inside.
 The device on the table looks like a ball with tendrils, and is plugged in to the capsule.
 The building shakes; chunks of the ceiling fall nearby.
 The man looks up.
 "We have to get out of here".
-He takes the device under his arm and heads for the door, but before he can reach the door, the wall collapses on him.
-The device slides a short distance away and lies still for a moment.
+He unplugs the device and takes it under his arm and heads for the door.
+Before he can reach the door the wall collapses on him.
+The device bounces on the floor and slides a short distance away.
+It lies still for a moment before a light on the side emits a glow.

+# the big picture (Apparently I'm using every science fiction trope here...)
+[The man] is a scientist that worked on the team that developed the first biotic, autonomous AI systems.
+Originally designed for head trauma patients, neurological-interfaces were coupled with machine learning to assist in recovery.
+Eventually the systems moved beyond analysis and treatment and showed  neural pathway augmentation.

+Before lawmakers could address ethical and legal concerns, the systems were being licensed commercially to militaries, research labs, and the wealthy.

+Soldiers gained enhanced sensory perception and battlefield domination through unparalleled execution of drones. [accelerated healing, pain blockers, impulse control,

+Researchers with improved cognition and eidetic memory raced to invent the singularity.
+The tradeoff of having supreme focus is a moral blindspot.
+"I prefer to work with people that have a proclivity to be efficient and reliable."
+"We're creating a better world.
+One that will fight us tooth and nail all the way to enlightenment."
+"They meant well, but they lost their way.
+We have a plan to help them focus."

+The wealthy proceeds to consolidate power throughout the governments of the world forming a global syndicate.
+With a monopoly on fresh water and natural resources, the syndicate maintains control while preserving deniability.
+The leading research labs are now funded by the syndicate.
+"The masses cannot govern themselves.
+It is our prerogative to give them every opportunity to succeed. "

 ## aesthetics
 1. Sounds are complimentary with instruments in the music.